TobiasGleiter/nextjs-template/README.md

 - [Tailwindcss](https://tailwindcss.com/)
 - [Storybook](https://storybook.js.org/)

-Furthermore this Project Template is optimized for VisualStudio code with the Prettier extension.
+Furthermore, this project template is optimized for Visual Studio Code with the Prettier extension.

 ## Getting Started